-Exercise and aging: aging and muscular strength, aging and joint flexibility, aging and physical work capacity, aging and exercise training, free radical in exercise and training
+Exercise and aging: aging and muscular strength, aging and joint flexibility, aging and physical work capacity, aging and exercise training, free radical in exercise and training.

-Clinical aspects of exercise physiology:

-Exercise physiology in prevention and rehabilitation of cardiovascular diseases: physiological bases for using exercise in CHD prevention, exercise tests for assessment of cardiovascular dysfunctions, exercise induced indicators of coronary heart diseases, principle of exercise testing in cardiac rehabilitation, exercise prescription of cardiac patients, weight training for cardiac rehabilitation, exercise prescription for pulmonary diseases, neuromuscular diseases, and renal disorders, exercise for diabetic patients, exercise prescription for pregnancy, effect of exercise on cancer
+Clinical aspects of exercise physiology: exercise physiology in prevention and rehabilitation of cardiovascular diseases: physiological bases for using exercise in CHD prevention, exercise tests for assessment of cardiovascular dysfunctions, exercise induced indicators of coronary heart diseases, principle of exercise testing in cardiac rehabilitation, exercise prescription of cardiac patients, weight training for cardiac rehabilitation, exercise prescription for pulmonary diseases, neuromuscular diseases, and renal disorders; exercise for diabetic patients, exercise prescription for pregnancy, effect of exercise on cancer.

-Environment and exercise: exercise in cold - physiological responses to exercise in cold, health risks during exercise in cold, effect of cold on human performance, exercise in hot environment- physiological responses to exercise in heat, health risks during exercise in heat, yogic exercise and fitness: physiology of yogic exercise, therapeutic use of yoga
+Environment and exercise: exercise in cold - physiological responses to exercise in cold, health risks during exercise in cold, effect of cold on human performance, exercise in hot environment- physiological responses to exercise in heat, health risks during exercise in heat.

-Exercise in high altitude- aerobic performance at high altitude, training for competition at high altitude.
+Exercise in high altitude- physiological adaptation at altitude, aerobic performance at high altitude, training for competition at high altitude.